EBIO5460Fall2024/class-materials/11_3_ants_bayes_GLM_ulam_derived_quantities.md

 We’ll first work with the samples directly (as we did in McElreath Ch 4).
 Doing it the slightly harder way first will prepare you for building your own custom analyses by developing a deeper understanding of the data structures as well as experience with visualization.
-In the next script, we’ll do the same analysis with convenient functions in `rstanarm`.
+In a following script, we’ll do the same analysis with convenient functions in `rstanarm`.